U.S. Public Health Service reorganizations of 1966–1973: Later developments

-This overall organizational structure has not substantially changed as of 2021, although there have been a few new operating agencies and minor reorganizations, the most recent of which occurred in 1992.
+This overall organizational structure has not substantially changed as of 2021, although there have been a few new operating agencies and minor reorganizations.

 In 1980, the Agency for Toxic Substances and Disease Registry was created.
 The Health Resources Administration and Health Services Administration would merge in 1982 to form the Health Resources and Services Administration.

-Two new PHS operating agencies were then formed by promoting divisions out of other operating agencies.
-The Indian Health Service split from the Health Resources and Services Administration in 1988.
-The Agency for Health Care Policy and Research split from the Office of the Assistant Secretary for Health in 1989.
+Two new PHS operating agencies were then formed by promoting divisions out of other operating agencies: the Indian Health Service split from the Health Resources and Services Administration in 1988, and the Agency for Health Care Policy and Research split from the Office of the Assistant Secretary for Health in 1989.

 In 1992, the Alcohol, Drug Abuse, and Mental Health Administration was abolished, with its three institutes and their research programs moved into NIH, and their treatment functions split off to form the new Substance Abuse and Mental Health Services Administration.

+In 2022, the Administration for Strategic Preparedness and Response was elevated from a staff office to an operating division, and the Advanced Research Projects Agency for Health was created.

+The HHS reorganization of 2025 plans to reduce the number of top-level operating agencies by merging the Health Resources and Services Administration, Substance Abuse and Mental Health Services Administration, Office of the Assistant Secretary for Health, and Agency for Toxic Substances and Disease Registry into a new Administration for a Healthy America, and merging the Administration for Strategic Preparedness and Response into the Centers for Disease Control and Prevention.